IIIF/api/source/api/presentation/3.0/index.md

 ### 5.1.
 Collection

-Collections are used to list the Manifests available for viewing, and to describe the structures, hierarchies or sets that the resources are part of.
+Collections are used to list the Manifests available for viewing.
 Collections _MAY_ include both other Collections and Manifests, in order to form a tree-structured hierarchy.

 The intended usage of collections is to allow clients to: